Pune to Mumbai Expressway: Complete Travel Guide 2026

 Frequently Asked Questions

 The Pune-Mumbai Expressway is approximately 94.5 km long.
-The total journey from Pune to Mumbai (including entry and exit roads) covers about 145-150 km and takes 2.5-3 hours depending on traffic conditions.
+The full drive from Pune to Mumbai (including the entry and exit roads) covers about 145-150 km and takes 2.5-3 hours depending on traffic.

 There are 5 toll plazas on the Pune-Mumbai Expressway: Talegaon (Entry from Pune), Khandala, Khalapur, Urse, and Vashi (near Mumbai).
 Total toll cost for a sedan is approximately ₹340-370 one way.